 Security camera footage helps to track and identify motorcycle thieves.
 You can send this information to the police with your tracking data.

-If a thief wants a quick payday, they might try selling your motorcycle to a local pawn shop or through an online listing.
+If thieves want a quick payday, they might try selling your motorcycle to a local pawn shop or through an online listing.
 Look for descriptions that match your bike, then carefully contact the information if you find something that could be yours.

 Do Police Recover Stolen Bikes?